blakecole/blakecole-hugo/content/post/0-hello-world/index.md

 ## Hi everyone!

 Welcome to my blog.
 In case you skipped over the [About](https://www.blakecole.com/) section, my name is Blake, and I am currently a doctoral candidate in the [MIT-WHOI Joint Program](https://mit.whoi.edu/).
-My high-level research objective is to **_improve the performance, reliability, and useability of autonomous sailing vessels_**.
+My high-level research objective is to **_improve the performance, reliability, and usability of autonomous sailing vessels_**.
 I am incredibly excited about this project, and will try to post incremental updates over the course of the next year.

 However, the primary purpose of this blog is not to disseminate my thesis research; rather, I hope it will serve as a repository for discussions about my non-academic interests and side-projects.
 I will focus mostly on the projects and experiences I think other people might find useful or illuminating.
 Though I will do my best to make sure the information contained herein is as accurate as possible, I might make mistakes, and am counting on you (yes, *you!*) to bring them to my attention.
-I will also try to keep these posts consise, but basically anyone who has ever emailed or texted me knows that brevity is not exactly my strong suit.
+I will also try to keep these posts concise, but basically anyone who has ever emailed or texted me knows that brevity is not exactly my strong suit.
 There's a lot of words out there, and I intend to use them all.

 ## Autobiographical Miscellany